EPCCed/archer2-cpp/lectures/classes/README.md

 ---
 # Exercise

-In your clone of this repository, find the `complex` exercise and list the files
+In your clone of this repository, find the `2.2-complex` exercise and list the files

 ```
-$ cd archer2-cpp/exercises/complex
+$ cd archer2-cpp/exercises/2.2-complex
 $ ls
 Makefile	complex.cpp	complex.hpp	test.cpp
 ```